flowlink/quickbooks_desktop_integration/README.md

 * Send shipments to Quickbooks
 * Set/Receives inventories to Quicbooks
 * Receives inventories by site from Quicbooks
+* Run a "healthcheck" to ensure the QBWC is still contacting the integration

 ## Connection Parameters